Basio0916/pr-review/README.md

 A tool for reviewing GitHub pull requests using AI agents.
 It adds a `/review` command to AI agents, automating detailed pull request reviews.

-Currently supports **GitHub Copilot**.
-Support for other AI agents is planned for the future.
+Currently supports **GitHub Copilot** and **Cursor**.
+You can specify which AI agent to install prompts for using command-line options.

 ## Features